My life and yoga

 I’ve been lucky to experience a lot of diversity on my travels, which has shaped me to be adaptable, open, curious and receptive.
 I’ve lived in vibrant communities and I’ve also learned to embrace (even to welcome) solitude, quietude and self-reflection in more isolated spots surrounded by raw natural beauty and letting the silent beauty outside be my guide to discover those qualities within.

 My own practice and the way of teaching has been evolving and shaping quite to bit over the last couple of years.
-When I started teaching over 15 years ago, I was drawn to dynamic, alignment focused practices with creative sequencing.
+When I started teaching in 2007, I was drawn to dynamic, alignment focused practices with creative sequencing.
 These days my pace is slower, I place HUGE focus on getting my students to feel, know and be interested in their own unique anatomy and ways of moving, not so much conceptually but experientially.
 I respect tradition and I am fascinated by the history and philosophy of not only yoga, but also buddhism and taoism.
 And at the same breath, I am super curious about everything that contemporary embodiment field has to offer in guiding people to become aware and listen to the wisdom of their own bodies.
 I also put emphasis on creating a strong correlation between practice and life - yoga, mindfulness, awareness is not something that gets only cultivated on the mat.
 A practice can serve a number of ways:

 Use LIINA YOGA ONLINE on to find your daily groove either with free pre-recorded practices or by joining weekly live-stream classes.
 On different days, your moods, needs might be different - I'll make sure, that you have an online video library for all those different moods - to energize and get an exercise, to wind down after a busy day, longer clips when you really want to take the time and dive into your practice and shorter ones, when you only have 10 minutes, restorative yoga for days when you don't feel like getting up from your mat at all, Yin yoga for deep nourishment and joint health, and meditations for a more calmer, focused mind-set.